endurantgames/cosmiclegends/src/classes/divine.md

 Speed of Hermes

+:   You can move at godly speed.

-:   You can run -- or fly, if you have Flight as a Power Word --
-    at speeds approaching Mach 1.
+    You can run -- or fly, if you have Flight as a Power Word -- at speeds approaching Mach 1.

+    [Speedster]{.crossover}
+    You have a variant of the Speedster Class's __Ignore The Laws of Physics__ Prime Ability: *Bend the Laws of Physics*

+    Your speed lets you bend the standard laws of Newtonian physics -- you can ignore the effects of inertia and start, stop, or turn on dime, instantly; you don't suffer any negative effects from moving at excessive speed, such as wind burn, and you're able to breathe normally -- as well as ignoring relativistic effects from moving near the speed of light.

+    Instead of choosing a Divine Class Ability of Volume 3 or higher, you can choose a Speedster Class Ability of the same or lower Volume. *Anything's a Surface (1st)*, *Break the Time Barrier (1st)*, *Burst of Speed (2nd)*, *Evacuate the Bystanders (3rd)*, *Human Whirlwind (3rd)*, *Untouchable (4th)*, and
+    *Instant Power Recovery (4th)* are among the most applicable Speedster Class Abilities to consider.

     The Timely Arrival move costs you 0 points from the Teamwork Pool.